College Sustainability

 Indicator Definition: Employee turnover rate is determined by taking the number of employees who left the College in a given fiscal year and dividing it by the average number of employees during that same time period.
 The average number of employees is determined by adding the number of employees at year start (July) and number of employees at year end (June) and dividing by two.

-Target Rationale: The annual targets are modest as we are growing our retention efforts and programs and our history shows we struggle with retention.
-Increasing our employee retention can reduce lost knowledge, talent, continuity, hiring expenses, and mission fulfillment.
+Target Rationale: Increasing our employee retention can enhance employee engagement, minimize lost knowledge and productivity, reduce recruitment expenses, and positively impact mission fulfillment.
 Retention amplifies employee contributions, allowing the College to capitalize on our talented workforce.
-Time will be required to see how our retention efforts (increased salaries, continued excellent benefits, more wellness options, improved recruitment and marketing efforts, including DEI, play out).
+Time will be required to see how our retention efforts (increased salaries, continued excellent benefits, more wellness options, improved recruitment and marketing efforts, including DEI) play out.
 Additionally, we live in a place where costs are so high that retaining employees is even a greater challenge.
+Regardless, the College set employee turnover rates to align with national data and in response to COCC recent historical norms.

 Employee Awards, Recognitions and Professional Development

-Indicator Rationale: Employee responses to the 2021 Great Colleges to Work For (GCTWF) survey rated “employee awards and recognitions” indicated that the College needs to review its programs for acknowledging and honoring its employees.
-Research consistently shows that employee engagement, retention, and workplace culture are linked to personal recognition of employee contributions and performance and that employees who receive positive recognition are twenty times as likely to be engaged as employees who receive poor recognition.
+Indicator Rationale: Employee responses to the 2021 Great Colleges to Work For (GCTWF) survey item “employee awards and recognitions” indicated that the College needs to review its programs and systems for acknowledging and honoring its employees.
+Research consistently shows that employee engagement, retention, and workplace culture are linked to personal recognition of employee contributions and performance and that employees who receive positive recognition are twenty times as likely to be engaged as employees who receive low or poor recognition.
+Recently, the 2024 indicator was revised to broaden performance management questions and include professional development as indicators of employee engagement.
 In order to help the College reach its goal regarding College Sustainability, intentional work on employee awards, recognitions, celebration and professional development is warranted.

 Peer Institutions: COCC uses the comparator institution data provided by Modern Think, the organization that coordinates the GCTWF survey.
 This data is aggregated from other, similarly sized community colleges who administered the survey, providing an average score across all participating institutions.